mahendrabairagi/DeeplensWorkshop/SageMakerImageClassification/ReadMe.md

 role = get_execution_role()
 ```

 #Next we define a bucket which hosts the dataset that will be used.
 In this example, the dataset is Caltech- 256.
 Create a bucket in your S3.
 The name for your bucket must contain the prefix ‘deeplens’.
-In this example, the bucket is ‘deeplens-imageclassification’. ***Make Sure S3 bucket name is unique, e.g. Deeplens-imageclassfication-name-date***
+In this example, the bucket is ‘deeplens-imageclassification’. ***Make Sure S3 bucket name is unique, e.g. deeplens-imageclassfication-name-date***

 ```
 #change the bucket name to your bucketname